rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 });
 ```

-This code will be directly after the above and you can see the Express `app` is passed into the `apolloServer.applyMiddleware`.
+The following code should be directly after the above, and you can see the Express `app` is passed into the `apolloServer.applyMiddleware`.

 ```javascript
 const app = express();